danikula/AndroidVideoCache/README.md

 1. [Fork the project](http://help.github.com/fork-a-repo/)
 2. Create a feature branch (git checkout -b my_branch)
+3. Fix a problem.
+Your code **must** contain test for reproducing problem.
+Your tests **must be passed** with help of your fix
-3. Push your changes to your new branch (git push origin my_branch)
+4. Push your changes to your new branch (git push origin my_branch)
-4. Initiate a [pull request](http://help.github.com/send-pull-requests/) on github
+5. Initiate a [pull request](http://help.github.com/send-pull-requests/) on github
+6. Rebase [master branch](https://github.com/danikula/AndroidVideoCache) if your local branch is not actual.
+Merging is not acceptable, only rebase
-5. Your pull request will be reviewed and hopefully merged :)
+6. Your pull request will be reviewed and hopefully merged :)

 ## Where published?
 [Here](https://bintray.com/alexeydanilov/maven/videocache/view)